 In addition to the book, Gans has published widely with articles, reviews, and opinion pieces in The New York Times, The Atlantic, Wired, Politico, Foreign Affairs, The International Herald Tribune, The Times of London Literary Supplement, The Boston Globe, Foreign Policy, and more.
 He has appeared on CNN, BBC, MSNBC, NPR, and been quoted as a source in the The New York Times, The Washington Post, USA Today, and more.

-Gans earned his MA (2009) and PhD (2014) from the Johns Hopkins University School of Advanced International Studies (SAIS).
-He defended with honors his dissertation on White House strategic decision-making during war.
-Gans received his undergraduate degree from Northwestern University (2000).
+Gans earned his PhD and MA from the Johns Hopkins University School of Advanced International Studies (SAIS).
+He received his undergraduate degree from Northwestern University.

-He lives in Haddonfield, New Jersey with his wife, Anjuli Srivastava Gans, who is a pediatrician, and their two sons.
+He lives in Haddonfield, New Jersey with his wife Anjuli, a pediatrician, and their two sons.

-Header photo via pool.
+Header photo via Perry World House.
 Gans photo by Eddy Marenco.